aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemy actions.md

 - Post move logic (optional)

 ### The move concept
 A "move" in an enemy action page is loosely defined as a specific code path within the enemy action where they perform specific tasks at the expense of others.
 There isn't any concrete concept of a "move", but it exists loosely throughout the various enemy actions implementations.
-In fact, they don't have any names so each enemy documentations will indenify them by a number and a description that mostly reflects what the move does.
+In fact, they don't have any names so each enemy documentations will indentify them by a number and a description that mostly reflects what the move does.

 Each moves contains all the [damage pipeline](../BattleControl.md#damage-pipeline) and their high level logic.
 The logic doesn't contain everything, but it contains enough to identify the animations, audio and most importantly, the block timings from the player side.
-Each moves also contains notices about modifiers applies such as `nonphysical` and `dontusecharge`, see the [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md) documentation to learn more about them.
+Each moves also contains notices about modifiers applied such as `nonphysical` and `dontusecharge`, see the [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md) documentation to learn more about them.

 The decision of which move to use is often complex and it involves another key concept of enemy actions: the move selection process.